MW-Mori/ALLBERT/README.md

 Using Perfboard ultimately gave the motor controller a secure physical home, kept the electrical assembly organized, and made it easier to mount to ALLBERT's base.
 More importantly, it allowed the motor-control assembly to become a permanent part of the robot rather than remaining a temporary prototype.

+#### Screw Terminal Blocks

+As ALLBERT's electrical system grew, I realized that I needed a central location for connections that would be shared across multiple components.
+There were only so many connection points available directly on the individual boards, and although I understood that certain connections needed to be distributed throughout the robot, I initially could not visualize how to organize that distribution cleanly.

+Screw terminal blocks provided the missing piece.
+They offered a secure central connection point where wiring that shared a common electrical connection could be brought together and then distributed to the components that needed it.
+I ultimately used two terminal blocks: one for ALLBERT's 3.3V logic power rail and another for the common ground rail.

+Implementing the terminal blocks also presented another practical challenge.
+Some of the jumper wires from the BeagleBone Black and motor-control area were not long enough to reach the location of the terminal blocks.
+This required me to learn how to extend wiring by stripping insulation, preparing the conductors carefully, and creating secure crimped connections without leaving the wire strands frayed or exposed.

+The terminal blocks ultimately made ALLBERT's electrical system cleaner, more organized, and easier to modify.
+Instead of connections appearing to be placed wherever space was available, each connection had a defined location and purpose.
+This supported a design approach that I continued throughout the build: keep the system clean, organized, understandable, and easy to readjust when changes are necessary.